Application Processes for Degree-Seeking Students

-- All applicants will receive a confirmation letter after their application has been received.
+- All applicants will receive a confirmation e-mail after their application has been received and processed.
 With this letter, additional information on how to complete the required assessment test will be encolsed.
-(This will be mailed to the address provided on your application.)
+(This will be e-mailed to the address provided on your application.)

-- It is highly recommended for all applicants to complete the HESI Admission Assessment Exam before the application deadline.
+- All applicants will be required to complete the HESI Admission Assessment Exam before the application deadline.

 - A completed health record is required to be on file for all students after acceptance into the College.

 - All admission records must be complete prior to registration.

 - Once your admissions deposit has been received you will be automatically registered for your classes according to the appropriate program plan.
 You will also receive a letter (to the address you submitted on your application) from the admissions office stating that your deposit has been received along with a website address for you to view, which will give you more information regarding, health records, ordering polo's and uniforms, scholarships, forms to be signed and returned, along with inormation to complete the required background check.